-Pharmacology of Addiction
+DAAC 1304 Pharmacology of Addiction

 Psychological, physiological, and sociological effects of mood altering substances and behaviors and their implications for the addiction process are discussed.
-Emphasis is placed on pharmacological effects of dependency/withdrawal, cross addiction, and drug interaction.
+Emphasis is placed on pharmacological effects of tolerance, dependency/withdrawal, cross addiction, and drug interaction.
 (3 lecture hours per week)

-DAAC 1307 Addicted Family Intervention (3 credits)
+DAAC 1307 Addicted Family Intervention 11 page 1 late (3 credits)

 An introduction to the family as a dynamic system focusing on the effects of addiction pertaining to family roles, rules, and behavior patterns.
 Discuss the impact of mood altering substances and behaviors and therapeutic alternatives as they relate to the family from a multicultural and transgenerational perspective.
-(3 lecture hours per
+(3 lecture hours per week)

-Assessment Skill of Alcohol and Other Drug
+Assessment Skill of Alcohol and Other Drug Addictions

-Examines procedures by which counselor/program identifies and evaluates an individual's strengths, weaknesses, problems, and needs which will be used in the development of a Prepares the student to treatment plan. appropriately explain assessment results and individual rights to clients.
+Examines procedures by which a counselor/program identifies and evaluates an individual's strengths, weaknesses, problems, and needs which will be used in the development of a treatment plan.
+Prepares the student to appropriately explain assessment results and individual rights to clients.